 - Achieving a passing score on the Ambulatory Care Specialty Certification Examination

-- Domain 1: Direct Patient Care (50% of the examination)
+- Domain 1: Patient-Centered Care: Ambulatory Care Pharmacotherapy (37% of the examination)

-- Domain 2: Practice Management (20% of the examination)
+- Domain 2: Patient-Centered Care: Collaboration and Patient Advocacy (29% of the examination)

-- Domain 3: Public Health (5% of the examination)
+- Domain 3: Translation of Evidence into Practice (14% the examination)

-- Domain 4: Retrieval, generation, interpretation and dissemination of knowledge (15% of the examination)
+- Domain 4: Practice Models and Policy (14% of the examination)

 - Achieving a passing score on the 100-item, multiple-choice objective recertification examination (administered by BPS), based on the content outline for the Ambulatory Care Pharmacy Specialty in their seventh year following initial certification;